youliangzhu/pygamd-v1/docs/_build/html/_sources/introduction.rst.txt

 PYGAMD is a platform where users could build up their customized force fields including potential forms and parameters.
 This is achieved by that PYGAMD is programmed based on Numba, a Just-In-Time Python Compiler.
 The potential forms and methods could be conveyed from user interface to the underlying computation.
-More important, PYGAMD provide a higher performance on GPU computation up to traditional packages programmed by CUDA and C.
+More important, PYGAMD provide a high performance on GPU computation up to traditional packages programmed by CUDA and C.

 This package is the version 1 of PYGAMD which includes MD engine **pygamd**, molecular configuration generator **molgen**, and data tackler **dataTackle** etc.